Coder-4000/PRO-coder/README.md

 > "The journey of a thousand miles begins with a single step."

 ## Fun Facts About Me
-- I’m a student who loves gaming.
+- I’m a student who loves gaming and creating websites.
 - MINI BLOCK Craft is my go-to game when I want to relax.
 - I’m excited to one day build my own game!